 Shampoos and conditioners need to share a blog post.
 They go together like peas and carrots.
 I use Sukin Purifying Shampoo and Nourishing Conditioner, both suitable for all hair types.
 Both shampoo and conditoner are $12 each for 250ml, $17 for 500ml, and $27 for 1 litre.
 I have both them in the 250ml, and I've had them for about four months - they're nearly empty now.
 I only wash my hair twice a week though, and I'm the only one using them.
 Actually, the conditioner only gets used once a week, because I use a hair mask weekly.

-For curly or wavy hair: Aveda Be Curly Shampoo and Conditioner $35 for 250ml of shampoo, $35 for 200ml of conditioner, $94 for 1 litre of shampoo, $94 for 1 litre of conditioner
+ml of shampoo, $39 for 200ml of conditioner, $94 for 1 litre of shampoo, $109 for 1 litre of conditoner

 I slather body lotion all over myself when I get out of the shower.
 I'm currently using Sukin Hydrating Body Lotion ($15 for 250ml, and $22 for 500ml).
 Works well, smells good, and it's a great price!
 I also like Pure Innosense Body Lotions, $11.
 They come in Reviving (Chamomile and Feijoa), Relaxing (Lavender and Iris), Summer Skin (a gradual tanning lotion, scented with Vanilla and Mandarin), and Sensitive Skin (fragrance free).
 I use the Summer Skin lotion in spring and summer to give me that 'golden glow'.